Jamesreinhardt222/comm-documentation-assignment/docs/Slack_invitation.md

 # How to invite other people to your workspace.
 {: .no_toc }

-In this section you will learn how to get started with slack and set up your first workspace.
+In this section you will learn how to get invite people to your workspace.
-Your workspace will contain different channels that each focus on a particular topic.
-The workspace acts as the overall platform for team members co-ordinate with each other and provide timely information.

 {: .fs-6 .fw-300 }